 This blog talks about the 5 most famous places in Thiruvananthapuram.

-Peaceful beaches, idyllic hill slopes, historical monuments, mesmerising lakes, and popular religious centres all set against a lively cultural background is what Thiruvananthapuram is known for.
+Peaceful beaches, idyllic hill slopes, historical monuments, mesmerising lakes, and popular religious centres all set against a lively cultural background are what Thiruvananthapuram is known for.
 And if you’re looking for famous places in Thiruvananthapuram they are quite a few in number too.

 No wonder, the green, clean and safe city with its moderate climate lures quite many tourists from across the globe throughout the year.